syncfusion-content/winui-docs/winui/Cartesian-Charts/Axis/Auto-scrolling.md

 # Auto Scrolling in WinUI Chart (SfCartesianChart)

-Auto scrolling feature using the live chart or bulk datapoint chart presentation of the selected range.
+Axis provides support to auto scrolling the live data added in the chart with specific range of data visible at start or end.

-## AutoScrollingDelta
+## Auto Scrolling Delta

-[AutoScrollingDelta](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartAxisBase2D.html#Syncfusion_UI_Xaml_Charts_ChartAxisBase2D_AutoScrollingDelta) is used to ensure whether the specified range of data is always visible in the Cartesian chart.
+The [AutoScrollingDelta](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartAxisBase2D.html#Syncfusion_UI_Xaml_Charts_ChartAxisBase2D_AutoScrollingDelta) property is used to set the specified range of data visible in the chart.
 It always shows the recently added data points at the end, and the scrolling will be reset to the end of the range whenever a new point is added.

 {% tabs %}